-The Commission estimates that it will receive approximately 30,000 tips, complaints and referrals submissions each year through its Electronic Data Collection System or completed forms TCR.421 Of those 30,000 submissions, the Commission estimates that it will receive approximately 3,000 Forms TCR each year.422 Each respondent would
+The Commission estimates that it will receive approximately 30,000 tips, complaints and referrals submissions each year through its Electronic Data Collection System or completed forms TCR.
+421 Of those 30,000 submissions, the Commission estimates that it will receive approximately 3,000 Forms TCR each year.
+422 Each respondent would submit only one Form TCR and would not have a recurring obligation.

-422 This number is a staff estimate based upon the expectation that roughly 10 percent of all tips received by the Commission will be submitted in hard copy on Form TCR.
-The staff anticipates that submit only one Form TCR and would not have a recurring obligation.
 In the proposing release, we proposed that a whistleblower would have to complete two forms, proposed Form TCR and proposed Form WB-DEC, to be eligible for an award.
 In the Final Rules, we have eliminated Form WB-DEC and added the eligibility questions from that proposed form to Form TCR.